Azure/Azure-Landing-Zones/docs/content/terraform/1_managementcomponents.md

 Run `terraform init` to download the module and initialize the directory.
 Next, run `terraform plan` to see what resources will be created.
 Finally, run `terraform apply` to create the resources.

+## Next Steps

+Add networking components to your Azure Landing Zone by following the [Networking](2_networking) guide.